 Collections - MF 085 Archie Stewart Collection

-Time period covered: late nineteenth and twentieth centuries
+Time period covered: late 19th and 20th centuries

 Principal interviewers: Thomas “Archie” Stewart

 Description: The Stewart family of Newburgh, New York, had a long association with the eastern Maine, area where they had a camp.
 Rob Golding of Perry, Maine, acted as their guide for many years in the first half of the twentieth century.
 This collection consists of a series of interviews with Golding, a renowned story teller, conducted by Archie Stewart; a manuscript history of the Stewart family; and video copies of Stewart family home movies.